Hannah

 ABOUT ME

 I hold a PhD in Education and Human Development with a concentration is in Science Education.
 My background is primarily in Biology and Biology Education.
-I am currently a Lecturer Faculty in the Biology Department at California State University Channel Islands.
-My recent courses include General Biology, Statistics for Biologists, and Foundations Of Life Science for prospective Elementary School teachers.
-My teaching emphasizes the application of sociocultural learning theories and the use of metacognitive strategies.
+My teaching emphasizes the application of sociocultural learning theories and the use of metacognitive strategies to enhance student engagement and retention.

-Outside of my formal role in academia, I have served as the curriculum developer for the USA BMX foundation since 2022.
-The USA BMX foundation is a non-profit organization that aims to get more kids active on bicycles and through interactive educational programs.
+Outside of my formal role in academia, I have served as the curriculum developer for the USA BMX Foundation, where I directed the design, NGSS-alignment, and implementation of inquiry-based STEM programs.
+The USA BMX foundation is a non-profit organization that aims to get more kids active on bicycles through interactive educational programs.

 PROFESSIONAL DEVELOPMENT